 (5) A scheme document or other document corrected under this section has the same validity and effect as if the error had not been made except as regards any entry made in the Register before the time of correcting the error.

-(6) The Commissioner of Titles may delegate the Commissioner’s functions under this section to a member of the Authority’s staff who is an Australian lawyer (within the meaning of that term in the Legal Profession Act 2008 section 3).
+(6) The Commissioner of Titles may delegate the Commissioner’s functions under this section to a member of the Authority’s staff who is a lawyer.

 (7) The delegation must be in writing signed by the Commissioner of Titles.